tonik/docs/using-service-container.md

 use Tonik\Gin\Foundation\Theme;

 /**
- * Binds genres of book service to the theme container.
+ * Service handler for retrieving genres of the book.
  *
  * @return void
  */